 Everyone seems to agree that the hybrid office is the best balance between full time remote work and full time office work.
 83% of employees say that a hybrid model is optimal, giving them many of the benefits of remote work.
 In a hybrid office, CEOs who value mentoring and collaboration will get the face time they feel is vital.

 But the transition to the hybrid workplace is challenging unless it is facilitated by the right technology.
 Smart lockers for day use, for example, can be assigned remotely; when contents are placed inside or removed, the usage is recorded for confirmation.
-Document imaging technology supports the hybrid office by converting paper documents to a digital format accessible from anywhere.
-Imaging eliminates the security risk of sensitive documents leaving the office for WFH.
-And imaging reduces the spatial requirements for document storage, saving real estate costs.
+Document digitization technology supports the hybrid office by converting paper documents to a digital format accessible from anywhere.
+Digitization eliminates the security risk of sensitive documents leaving the office for WFH.
+And digitization reduces the spatial requirements for document storage, saving real estate costs.